 Neither Duchenne nor Becker muscular dystrophy can be cured.

-Physical therapy, gentle exercise, and sometimes wearing ankle braces at night may help prevent the muscles from contracting permanently around joints.
+Physical therapy Physical Therapy (PT) Physical therapy, a component of rehabilitation, involves exercising and manipulating the body with an emphasis on the back, upper arms, and legs.
+It can improve joint and muscle function, helping... read more , gentle exercise, and sometimes wearing ankle braces at night may help prevent the muscles from contracting permanently around joints.
 Leg braces may temporarily help maintain the ability to walk or stand.
 Sometimes surgery is needed to release tight, painful muscles or to correct scoliosis.
 Boys need fewer calories because they are less active.
 They should avoid overeating.

-Children with breathing problems may wear special masks that help breathing.
+Children with breathing problems may wear special masks that help breathing Alternatives Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more .
 If the mask does not help the breathing enough, doctors may insert a plastic tube directly into the windpipe (trachea) through a small incision in the front of the neck (a procedure called tracheostomy).
-The tube is attached to a machine that helps air get in and out of the lungs (ventilator).
+The tube is attached to a machine that helps air get in and out of the lungs (ventilator Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more ).
 A tracheostomy may allow children with Duchenne dystrophy to live into their 20s.
 Children with heart problems may be given drugs such as angiotensin-converting enzyme inhibitors and beta-blockers.

-People who have Duchenne muscular dystrophy who are over age 5 and have significant muscle weakness may be given prednisone or deflazacort, which are corticosteroids.
+People who have Duchenne muscular dystrophy who are over age 5 and have significant muscle weakness are given prednisone or deflazacort, which are corticosteroids.
 Prednisone or deflazacort is taken by mouth daily.
 When taken for a long time, these drugs have many benefits, such as improving strength, allowing children to walk for a few more years, maintaining heart and lung functions, and increasing survival by 5 to 15 years.
-However, long-term use of these drugs causes many side effects, such as weight gain, puffiness in the face, and an increased risk of spine and bone problems (see Corticosteroids: Uses and Side Effects).
+However, long-term use of these drugs causes many side effects, such as weight gain, puffiness in the face, and an increased risk of spine and bone problems (see Corticosteroids: Uses and Side Effects Corticosteroids: Uses and Side Effects ).
 Prednisone and deflazacort have not been adequately studied for treatment of Becker muscular dystrophy.